opstrace/opstrace/README.md

 IMPORTANT NOTE: We welcome contributions from developers of all backgrounds.
 We encode that in a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project, you agree to abide by its terms.

+# Privacy

+At Opstrace, we host a service that automatically provisions subdomains like `<my_name>.opstrace.io`.
+This makes it easy and clean to use the URLs for both humans and machines.
+To accomplish this safely, we require login via oauth subject to our [privacy poicy](https://go.opstrace.com/privacy-policy).

+Get in touch with us to discuss support for custom domains!

 ## Security Reports